ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd scrub priority``

-:Description: The priority set for scrub operations.
-It is relative to
+:Description: The default priority set for a scheduled scrub work queue when the
-              ``osd client op priority``.
+              pool doesn't specify a value of ``scrub_priority``.
+This can be boosted to the value of ``osd client op priority`` when scrub is blocking client operations.

 :Type: 32-bit Integer
 :Default: ``5``
 :Valid Range: 1-63

+``osd requested scrub priority``

+:Description: The priority set for user requested scrub on the work queue.
+If
+              this value were to be smaller than ``osd client op priority`` it can be boosted to the value of ``osd client op priority`` when scrub is blocking client operations.

+:Type: 32-bit Integer
+:Default: ``120``

 ``osd snap trim priority``

-:Description: The priority set for snap trim operations.
-It is relative to
+:Description: The priority set for the snap trim work queue.
-              ``osd client op priority``.

 :Type: 32-bit Integer
 :Default: ``5``